cilium/cilium/Documentation/install/upgrade.rst

   as both options are defined in the `DaemonSet` definitions for these versions which takes precedence over the `ConfigMap`.

+* **Downgrade warning:** Be aware that if you want to change the ``identity-allocation-mode`` from ``kvstore`` to ``crd`` in order to no longer depend on the kvstore for identity allocation, then a rollback/downgrade requires you to revert that option and it will result in brief disruptions of all connections as identities are re-created in the kvstore.

 Upgrading from >=1.5.0 to 1.6.y
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~